World Health Day

 We’re committed to our readers and editorial independence.
 We don’t compare all products in the market and may receive compensation when we refer you to our partners, but this does not influence our opinions or reviews.
 Learn more about Finder .

 World Health Day is a global awareness day initiated by the World Health Organization (WHO) to highlight current major public health challenges.
 WHO works with governments and other partners to ensure the highest possible level of health for all people, striving to combat disease and ensure the safety of the air we breathe, the food we eat, the water we drink and the medicines we need.

 World Health Day is just one of eight global health events that WHO supports, along with World TB Day, World Immunization Week, World Malaria Day, World No Tobacco Day, World Blood Donor Day, World Hepatitis Day and World AIDS Day.

 What is World Health Day?

 Global public health days provide the opportunity to raise awareness about important health issues and to mobilise support for action.
 Each year World Health Day focuses on a specific health topic of concern, providing facts and figures, background information, and multimedia materials to bring attention to the issue and to encourage action and support from governments and local communities.

 World Health Day is celebrated each year on 7 April to mark the anniversary of the founding of the World Health Organization.
-The theme for 2017 is “Depression: Let’s talk”, part of a one-year campaign that began with World Mental Health Day on 10 October 2016.
+The theme for 2020 was 'Support nurses and midwives'.
+However, the theme for 2021 hasn't been confirmed yet.